kate-romero/cse15l-labreports/lab-report-1-week-2.md

 3. Inside the terminal, type `ssh cs15lwi22zz@ieng6.ucsd.edu` (replace `zz` with the letters unique to your course username) and press enter
 4. If this is your first time connecting to the remote server, you will see a confirmation message.
 Type `yes` and press enter.
 5. You should see something similar to the picture below.
 You are now connected to ieng6!
+## Trying Some Commands
-6. Try running some commands through the remote server by typing them into the terminal.
+Try running some commands through the remote server by typing them into the terminal.
 The following is a list of some commands.
 `cd ~`
 `cd`
 `ls -lat`